REStud/data-editor/package-howto.md

 - You may include the code's output (e.g. tables and figures) with your package.
 This helps us check that the code produces identical output (we also compare the output with the manuscript exhibits).

 ## Code best practices

-These are not strict requirements, but we recommend following them and may occasionally ask for code changes to make replication easier.
+These are not strict requirements, but we recommend following them and may ask for code revisions to make replication easier along these lines.

 - Write your code to minimize the need for manual intervention.
 If you have to include manual steps, please be as specific as possible about what these steps are and how to do them.
 Provide scripts that run the entire analysis with a single or a few commands.
 If we find that there are too many manual steps, we will ask you to automate them.
 - Use hardware-independent code.
 In particular, pay attention to filename capitalization and path separators; for example, use "/" rather than "\\".
 If you used a specific operating system, please specify this in the README.
 - Specify from which working directory the code should be run.
 - There is almost never a good reason to include absolute paths and ask the replicator to change them.
 Use relative paths instead, and specify the working directory in the README.
 It's also best practice to avoid changing the working directory in the code itself.

 ## Upload your replication package to Zenodo